Configuring TvHeadend First open

 On 2016-08-01 a law came into force, allowing customers in Germany to use any internet router they want, as long as it meets the providers requirements.
 On that day I decided to buy a Fritz!Box 6490, for three reasons: 1.
 I wanted to replace the crappy router my provider gave me (which didn't even have WiFi) 2. besides its routing function, it is able to stream up to 4 concurrent TV programs into the Network 3. it was the only device that fulfilled the above-mentioned requirements.
 I wanted to setup [Tvheadend](https://tvheadend.org/) to act as an intermediate between clients and the router, because it would allow me to have an EPG, stream the same program to 2 clients, while only occupying a single stream of the Fritz!Box, and allow me to record TV shows.
 As you can see from the date of this post, it took me one year to figure out how to do it. # Prerequisites I am using Tvheadend (Build:

 4.0.9-16~g63c1034~xenial) on a virtual Debian 9.1.0 (x86) with 2GB RAM, 2 vCPUs and 10GB disk together with a Fritz!Box 6490 with Fritz!OS 6.83.
 This tutorial however should also work with an AVM FRITZ!WLAN Repeater DVB-C (note that the repeater only allows 2 concurrent streams).
-To use the full potential of the Fritz!Box you either need 4 network cards or add sub-interfaces to your main network interface.
+To use the full potential of the Fritz!Box you either need 4 network cards ((which is what I did, because my machine is virtual so adding a NIC is just a mere mouse click)) or add sub-interfaces to your main network interface.
 This is due to the fact that the Fritz!Box only allows one stream per IP address.
 If you are okay with just one stream for your Tvheadend box you don't need this.
 Adding sub-interfaces is as easy as adding this to your

 Note that these sub-interfaces can not use DHCP, because they use the same MAC address as their parent interface and there can only be one DHCP IP address per MAC address.
 You should change the interface name (eth0) and the addresses according to your network-layout. # Tvheadend Setup Just use the following commands to install Tvheadend.
 I used the Xenial build, because there is no build for Debian stretch as of today.
 This build however depends on libssl1.0.0 which is not available in the Debian stretch repositories, so I used an evil hack to install it.